WesleyWWhelan/hadoop-setup/README.md

 3. Check that running: `$ jps`

-This should give something like:
+This should give something similar to:
 ```
 99909 ResourceManager
 7736 NameNode